-- Remain calm - Respond immediately, DO NOT wait to see a tornado or severe weather event to react.
-Do not go outside to check the weather conditions. - Seek shelter in the closest building in an interior room or corridor, away from windows, glass, and unsecured objects that may fall.
-DO NOT lock doors in case others need to shelter-in-place. - Avoid sheltering in large free-standing spaces such as auditoriums and gymnasiums. - DO NOT use elevators. - Await instruction from VT Alerts and first responders. - DO NOT leave until an "All Clear" is received.
+- Remain calm. - Respond immediately.
+Do not go outside to check the weather conditions. - Shelter in the closest building.
+For severe weather, shelter in the building's lowest level, in an interior room or corridor, and away from windows, glass, and unsecured objects. - Leave doors unlocked to allow others to shelter. - Avoid large free-standing spaces such as auditoriums and gymnasiums. - Use stairs if necessary.
+DO Not use elevators. - Listen for instruction from VT Alerts and/or emergency personnel. - Wait for an "All Clear" communication from VT Alerts and/or emergency personnel.